confluentinc/librdkafka/INTRODUCTION.md

 a per-message sequence number, which is a signed 32-bit wrapping counter that is reset each time the Producer's ID (PID) or Epoch changes.

-The librdkafka msgseq is used, along with a base msgseq value stored at the time the PID/Epoch was bumped, to calculate the Kafka protocol's message sequence number.
+The librdkafka msgid is used, along with a base msgid value stored at the time the PID/Epoch was bumped, to calculate the Kafka protocol's message sequence number.

 With Idempotent Producer enabled there is no risk of reordering despite `max.in.flight` > 1 (capped at 5).

-**Note**: "msgseq" in log messages refer to the librdkafka msgseq, while "seq"
+**Note**: "MsgId" in log messages refer to the librdkafka msgid, while "seq"
           refers to the protocol message sequence, "baseseq" is the seq of the first message in a batch.

-The producer also maintains two next expected sequence counters:
+The producer statistics also maintains two next expected sequence counters:

  * `next_ack_seq` - the next sequence to expect an acknowledgement for, which is the last successfully produced MessageSet's last